jrandleman/Heist-Scheme/docs/TYPES.md

 The garbage collector is simply a smart-pointer class that effectively provides cycle-safe shared pointers.<br>
-As such, this is less of a true "garbage collector" and more of a souped-up r eference-counting mechanism.
+As such, this is less of a true "garbage collector" and more of a souped-up reference-counting mechanism.
 * The pointer class is called `tgc_ptr` (typed garbage collection pointer), and is used as follows:
   - Allocate and initialize a cycle-safe pointer: `auto p = tgc_ptr<typename>(value)`